wagtail-deprecated/react-streamfield/README.md

 When using react-streamfield for Internet Explorer 11, you need to include the polyfills found in the section below, otherwise the package will not work properly.

-`position: sticky;`, a CSS feature used in react-streamfield to give a better position of type icons in `SIMPLE` layout, is also not supported by Internet Explorer 11.
-No polyfill can be used, the type icons is just less fancy on Internet Explorer 11.

 ## Polyfills